 When you step into Disney’s Hollywood Studios, the checklist of things to accomplish are already on top of mind.
 From the attractions, character interactions and everything in between…a Disney Park is a living and breathing experience that you have to take in on foot and with your own eyes.

-Here are a few of the Hidden Gems of Disney’s Hollywood Studios that you should know about
+Hidden Gems of Disney’s Hollywood Studios

 Just a quick note before we get into the list, but as the park goes through it’s construction and expansion phase, things may come and go.
 I’ll always do my best to keep this updated:)